PhonologicalCorpusTools/CorpusTools/README.md

 2. Open a terminal window and run the file.
 In Linux or Mac OS X, there should be a Terminal application pre-installed.
 In Windows, you may need to install Cygwin ( https://www.cygwin.com/ ).
 Once the terminal window is open, nagivate to the top level CorpusTools folder---the one that has setup.py in it.
 (Use the command 'cd' to navigate your filesystem; Google "terminal change directory" for further instructions.)
 Once in the correct directory, run this command: "python3 setup.py install" (no quotes).
 You may lack proper permissions to run this file, in which case on Linux or Mac OS X you can instead run "sudo python3 setup.py install".
 If Python 3.x is the only version of Python on your system, it may be possible or necessary to use the command "python" rather than "python3".

-3. Phonological CorpusTools is installed!
+Phonological CorpusTools should now be installed!
 Run it from a terminal window using the command "pct".
 You can also open a "Run" dialogue and use the command "pct" there.
 In Windows, the Run tool is usuall found in All Programs -> Accessories.